 High-resolution CT (HRCT)

 Sometimes surgical lung biopsy

 Diagnosis of respiratory bronchiolitis–associated interstitial lung disease is considered in patients being evaluated for interstitial lung disease.
 Diagnostic testing includes imaging tests and biopsy.

 Diffuse, fine reticular or nodular opacities

 HRCT often shows centrilobular nodules and patchy areas of hazy ground-glass opacities.

-Treatment is smoking cessation and avoidance of even passive cigarette smoke exposure, which may prevent improvement or lead to recurrence of the illness.
+Treatment of respiratory bronchiolitis–associated interstitial lung disease is smoking cessation Smoking Cessation Most smokers want to quit and have tried doing so with limited success.
+Effective interventions include cessation counseling and drug treatment, such as varenicline, bupropion, or a nicotine... read more and avoidance of even passive cigarette smoke exposure, which may prevent improvement or lead to recurrence of the illness.
 There is only anecdotal evidence of the efficacy of corticosteroids.